someguy599/Deep-Learners/content/final-project/report.md

 ![]
 ## Modeling

 Using random forest regression, we built a model that takes in a certain team and season, and then would predict the score for each game the team had in that season's schedule.
+Random Forest Regression builds many decision trees, each trained on a random subset of data and features (bootstrapping + feature sampling).
+Each tree predicts a numerical value, and the forest’s final output is the average of all tree predictions.
+This ensemble approach reduces overfitting, captures non-linear patterns, and is robust to outliers while requiring no feature scaling.
 For example, when we run the model using the team Real Madrid, and the season 2015-16, here are the results of the model compared to the team's actual performance that season:

 **Actual Summary**
 - Average Goals Scored by Team: 2.89